performant-software/Neatline/README.md

     * **Line Thickness**: The thickness of the border lines in pixels.
 Enter a positive integer in the input, or click and drag up and down to gradually modulate the value.
 Although there's no theoretical limit on how thick the lines can be, in practice you'll probably want to keep them between about 1-10 pixels.

     * **Point Radius**: The radius of standalone points and verties on lines and polygons.
 Enter a positive integer in the input, or click and drag up and down to gradually modulate the value.
+Like with the line thickness parameter, there's no limit to how large points can be, but keep in mind that the radius of points on the map is _fixed_, in that it is not affected by the zoom level - a 5-pixel point will be 5 pixels when the map is zoomed to 100 meters or 1000 miles.

     * **Reset Item Styles**: Click this button to void any item-specific styles set for the record with any of the 6 previous controls.
 This will cause the record to fall back to the exhibit-wide defaults, which are configured by way of the "Map Settings" dropdown in the top bar.